layumi/AdaBoost_Seg/README.md

  ```bash
  python evaluate_cityscapes.py --restore-from ./snapshots/ReRUN_Adaboost_SWA_SE_GN_batchsize2_1024x512_pp_ms_me0_classbalance7_kl0.1_lr2_drop0.1_seg0.5_swa0/GTA5_40000_average.pth
  ```

+ ### Trained Model
+ The trained model is available at [Wait]

+ - The folder with `SY` in name is for SYNTHIA-to-Cityscapes
+ - The folder with `RB` in name is for Cityscapes-to-Robot Car

  ### The Key Code
  Core code is relatively simple, and could be directly applied to other works.